-Laura Wyckoff, Ph.D., is the Senior Director for Knowledge, Learning, and Translation at the National Policing Institute.
+Laura Wyckoff, Ph.D., is the Senior Director of Knowledge, Learning, and Translation at the National Policing Institute.
 In this position she identifies, harvests, and translates research into practical information for stakeholders, working to improve the field through targeted technical assistance and training.

 Prior to this role, Dr. Wyckoff was the Chief of Staff at the Police Executive Research Forum (PERF) where she worked closely with all PERF staff, leading key projects and identifying and disseminating best practices in policing.
 Dr. Wyckoff also served as a Senior Performance Management Analyst at the U.S. Department of Justice’s Office of Justice Programs, Bureau of Justice Assistance (BJA).
 In this position, she oversaw all aspects of BJA’s Planning, Performance, and Impact (PPI) Team.
 The PPI team was responsible for assisting with program development, developing performance measures, analyzing performance data, and producing performance reports and products for use by internal and external BJA audiences.
 In addition to these responsibilities, Dr. Wyckoff provided her expertise in program implementation and the application of evidence-based practices to enhance BJA’s programs.